cloudforet-io/api-doc/content/en/secret/v1/Secret.md

 ### update

-Updates a specific Secret.
-You can make changes in Secret settings, including `name` and`tags`.
+Updates a specific secret's information.
+You can only change the 'name' and 'tags', and to change the data you must use the update_data API.